Meghan Markle's Sister Calls Her A Psycho And Says Windsors Should Keep Harry Away

-MEGHAN MARKLE’S Sister Calls Her A Psycho And Says Windsors Should Keep Harry Away From Her
+MEGHAN MARKLE’S Sister Calls Her A ‘Psychopath’ And Says Windsors Should Keep Harry Away From Her

 In an interview with Spanish publication El Mundo, Meghan Markle’s sister, Samantha Markle, has attacked the claims her sister made during the interview that she gave with her husband, Prince Harry, to Oprah Winfrey, where the Duchess of Sussex called a member of her husband’s family racist for allegedly being worried about the skin color that her son would have.